March 2016 Istanbul bombing: Victims

 Two of the killed victims were American-Israeli citizens, one was Israeli and one was Iranian.
 One of the victims that died in the explosion was a child.
 Two of the tourists injured were also children.

-Israeli authorities identified the three Israeli victims as Yonatan Suher (40 years old) from Tel Aviv, Simcha Dimri (60) from Dimona, and Avraham Goldman (69) from Ramat Hasharon.
+Israeli authorities identified the three Israeli victims as Yonatan Suher (40 years old) from Tel Aviv, Simcha Dimri (60) from Dimona, and Avraham Goldman (69) from Ramat HaSharon.

-The Iranian fatalities were identified as Ali Razmkhah (dead) and Zhila Shariat, Azam Razmkhah and a 1-year-old, Diana Razmkhah, were injured.
+The Iranian fatalities were identified as Ali Reza Razmkhah (45) who was killed, his two children Azam Razmkhah and a 1-year-old, Diana Razmkhah, were injured along with Zhila Shariat Alaei.

 The Başaran family from Adana was among those injured in the blast.
 The family of four had come to Istanbul as tourists and were shopping and sightseeing in the Istiklal Avenue when the blast occurred.
 2.5-year-old Asya Başaran was hit by a metal fragment in the head, whilst her mother, Çilem Başaran, was hit in the shoulder and the groin.
 They were both life-threateningly injured.